 With the electrical jargon out of the way, here are a few benefits of inverter generators.

-These run super quiet, are really eco-friendly, and can run 4-9 hours on a single tank.
+These run super quiet and can run 4-9 hours on a single tank.
 Without getting too technical, they convert AC to DC ( and back to AC), using magnets and technology that makes them run cleaner.

 - Noise – These operate much quieter due to special mufflers and quieter engines